Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 Overview

-Grizzly is an established brand in power tools and their baby power feeder is similar in function to others of its (basic) design.
+Grizzly is an established brand in power tools, and their baby power feeder is similar in function to others of its (essential) design.

-Note the difference in the post design?
-This is replicated across other baby feeders and gives them lighter weight and lower cost.
+Note the difference in the post design.
+This is replicated across other baby feeders, giving them lighter weight and lower cost.

-But, as a tradeoff you will lose some ease of adjustment as there is a “z-axis” tilt that takes some getting used to.
+But, as a tradeoff, you will lose some ease of adjustment as a “z-axis” tilt takes some getting used to.

 Key Features: